 Three lecture hours per week.
 The study of anatomy and physiology of the human body will be studied as an integrated topic.
-This is the first course of a two course sequence.
-Topics covered in this course will include organization from atomic structure to organ level structure, the integumentary system, skeletal, muscular, respiratory and cardiac systems.
+This is the second course of a two course sequence.
+Topics which will be covered include the nervous, endocrine, digestive/metabolism, urinary, and reproductive systems.
+Elements of development and growth, and of human genetics will also be considered.